Slussen metro station

-Slussen is a station of the Stockholm metro, located in Slussenområdet in the district of Södermalm.
-The station is served by the Red and Green lines.
-Originally opened in 1933 as an underground tram stop, on 1 October 1950 it became the terminal of the first metro line running south to Hökarängen, it was again rebuilt when the extension of the line north to Hötorget was opened on 24 November 1957.
+Slussen is a station on the Stockholm metro and Saltsjöbanan, located at Slussen in the district of Södermalm.
+The metro station is served by the Red and Green lines, and originally opened in 1933 as an underground tram stop, on 1 October 1950 it became the terminal of the first metro line running south to Hökarängen, it was again rebuilt when the extension of the line north to Hötorget was opened on 24 November 1957.
 On 5 April 1964, the first stretch of the Red line, between T-Centralen and Fruängen, was opened.

+Slussen has also been the terminus for the Saltsjöbanan railway since the 1940s, however this has temporarily been moved to Henriksdal in 2016 due to the reconstruction of Slussen.
+Traffic will resume when the reconstruction is complete due in 2028.
 Just outside the northern entrance to the metro station, there is a bus terminal for buses to the Nacka and Värmdö municipalities.
-The terminus for the Saltsjöbanan railway was also located here, but it was moved to Henriksdal in 2016 due to the reconstruction of Slussen.
-Traffic will resume when the reconstruction is complete, possibly in 2026.

 In November 2017 an art exhibition by Liv Strömquist at the metro station sparked a debate about the appropriateness of showing depictions of menstruation to children.